Scattering using real-time path integrals: Computational considerations

-In these calculations there was no attempt at efficiency; however because of the analytic expressions for the one-step probabilities, the one-step probabilities were computed on the fly in order to avoid storing matrices.
+In these calculations there was no attempt at efficiency; however because of the analytic expressions for the one-step probabilities, the one-step probabilities were computed on the fly in order to avoid storing large matrices.
 The resolution was chosen to be sufficiently fine to accurately represent the initial wave packet.

-The next two figures illustrate the effect of the potential on the evolution of the wave function.
-Figure 6 compares the real part of the scattering wave function $\langle x \vert \psi_{i}(0)\rangle= \langle x \vert \Omega (-3.0)\vert \psi_{i0}(0)\rangle$ (dotted line) at time $t=0$ to the initial wave packet $\langle x \vert \psi_{i0} (t=0)\rangle$ at $t=0$.
-The parameters used for this computation are $\Delta_t=.1$, $\delta_x=.01$ and $x\in [-25,25]$, which are the same parameters used to produce figure 4.
+The next figure illustrates the effect of the potential on the evolution of the wave function.
+Figure 4 compares the real and imaginary parts of the scattering wave function $\langle x \vert \psi_{i}(0.0)\rangle= \langle x \vert \Omega (-3.0)\vert \psi_{i0}(0.0)\rangle$ (dotted line) at time $t=0.0$ to the initial wave packet $\langle x \vert \psi_{i0} (t=0.0)\rangle$ at $t=0.0$.
+The parameters used for this computation are $\Delta_t=0.1$, $\delta_x=0.01$ and $x\in [-25.0,25.0]$, which are the same parameters used to produce figures 2 and 3.
 The functions are calculated at the midpoint of each finite interval.
-Figure 7 shows the corresponding plot for the imaginary part of the wave function.
-Figures 6 and 7 show the change in phase as the interaction is turned on.
-The dashed lines in both figures represent the initial wave packet, while the dotted lines represent the interacting wave packet.
+Figure 4 shows the change in phase as the interaction is turned on.
+The dashed lines in both panels represent the initial wave packet, while the dotted lines represent the interacting wave packet.

-Note that these calculations approximate the incident scattered wave function at the collision time $(t=0)$.
-This why the wave functions do not look like separated transmitted and reflected waves.
-As discussed in section 2, the exact incident wave function at $t=0$ (or any common time) is needed to compute the differential cross section.
-These figures also show that both the free and interacting $t=0$ wave functions occupy approximately the same volume, (about 20 units) which shows that using $\Omega(t)$ to calculate the scattering wave function eliminates spreading of the wave function.
+These calculations approximate the incident scattered wave function at the collision time $(t=0.0)$.
+As discussed in section 2, the exact incident wave function at $t=0.0$ (or any common time) is needed to compute the differential cross section.
+These figures show that both the free and interacting $t=0.0$ wave functions occupy approximately the same volume, (about 20 units) which shows that using $\Omega(t)$ to calculate the scattering wave function eliminates spreading of the wave function.
+At time $t=0.0$ the phase of the incident wave is more dominantly shifted in the forward (right) side of the wave packet, which has spent the most time interacting with the interaction.
+This why these wave functions do not look like separated transmitted and reflected waves.